Kernix13/markdown-cheatsheet/open-source-contributing.md

 Try to include the following section headings in your repo README file:

-1. Description - absolutely necessary
+1. Project title as the only `h1` (`#`)
-2. Table of Contents - only include if your README is long
+2. Table of Contents - only include if your README is _VERY_ long
-3. Installation - not necessary if it's a simple HTML, CSS & vanilla JS project.
-4. Usage - not sure about this one
-5. License - not necessary if it is a simple project
-6. Contributing - you need this if you want contributors
-7. Code of Conduct - same as above
+3. About section, other titles: Description or Overview or Introduction or "no-title intro" just below the project title
+4. Installation - the steps needed to run your project - alternate headings: Getting Started, Installation, How to Run/Use, Quick Start, etc.
+5. Usage - from the user's point of view, explain how to interact with the UI/software - alternate headings: How it Works, User Guide, User Features
+6. Tech Stack: list the particular tech tools not shown in t he right sidebar like React, TypeScript, Express.js, etc. Alternate headings: Tech Resources, Tools Used
+7. Project structure: a tree diagram of the folders/directories and important files in your project.
+Alternate headings: File Structure, Project Layout
+8. Contributing + License + Code of Conduct - these come as a package - if you add one then add all three because they go together.
+If you add a license then add a Contributing section in your README with a link to `contributing.md`, and in that file have a link to `code_of_conduct.md`.
-7. Tests - skip if you do have a testing library as part of the repo
+9. Tests - add if you set up some kind of tests for your code
-8. Questions - this could be helpful
+10. Questions/FAQs - add if you think it could be helpful
+11. Resources/Credits/Acknowledgements: a list of people or resources that you want to acknowledge in helping develop your project
+12. Future Improvements - list what features you plan on implementing/incorporating into your project in the future.
+You could create issues for the first ones you will get to.

+Other potential sections depending on the nature of your project and tech stack:

+- Additional Notes or Notes or Important Notes or General info
+- Disclaimer or Legal disclaimer
+- Bugs and Issues or Reporting issues
+- Help & Support
+- Abstract
+- Problem Statement
+- Data or Data Sources or Data ...
+- Summary or Wrapping Up
+- Additional Documentation
+- Visualizations and/or Findings
+- Database ...
+- APIs used
+- System Requirements

+> DON'T OVER DO IT - KEEP THE README AND BRIEF AS NECESSARY

 ## Best Of